-- Go with a guiding company.
-Or Alternatively rent a car, hire a taxi, or bus from here to Puerto Natales
+- Go with a Torres del Paine guiding company.
+Or Alternatively, rent a car, hire a taxi, or bus from here to Puerto Natales

 - Drive, taxi, or bus from Puerto Natales to Torres Del Paine

 - Decide which direction to hike from.
-Enter park, and either take ferry to start at Terminal Pudeto or start at Terminal Laguna Amarga.
+Enter the park, and either take a ferry to start at Terminal Pudeto or start at Terminal Laguna Amarga.

-There are also longer, more scenic routes avaialble such as a 4-day ferry journey through the fiords from Puerto Montt to Puerto Natales.
+There are also longer, more scenic routes available such as a 4-day ferry journey through the fiords from Puerto Montt to Puerto Natales.